 The latest A12Z Bionic processor is optimized for more powerful graphical applications and better AI for camera operations.
 The eight-core GPU and eight-core CPU with improved thermals mean more performance than ever, and all models have 6GB of RAM.
 Apple says the processor is faster and more powerful than most Windows laptops.

-Early benchmarks showed little improvement in processing and graphical power compared to the A12X.
-The A12Z is a rebinned version of the A12X, which means an inactive GPU core is in use now that was not before and explains the unimpressive benchmarks.
+Benchmarks showed little improvement in processing and graphical power compared to the A12X.
+The A12Z is a rebinned version of the A12X, meaning an inactive GPU core is in use now that was not before.

 The fourth-generation iPad Pro has a new dual-camera system with a built-in LiDAR scanner.
 A 12MP wide-angle and 10MP ultra wide-angle camera will allow for improved photography and depth capture.
 The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality, and no night mode.

 LiDAR can be used for 3D environment mapping that will allow for AR to be massively improved.
 The scanner works from up to five meters away and gets results instantly, making AR apps easier to use and more accurate.

 There are now five independent studio-quality microphones on the device for capturing the best audio possible without the need for extra equipment.
 While this might be useful for better call quality or recording a quick tune on your guitar, don't expect to launch a Podcast using just the built-in mics.

 The wireless capabilities have also improved, with WiFi 6 and improved LTE coverage with 30 bands vs 29 in previous generations.
 The U1 chip was notably absent from this updated model.